|San José State University|

 For the separation distances greater than (r2−r1) and less than (r1+r2) the force is between 0 and gq1q2/(r1+r2)².
 Here the graph of the distance dependence of the force.

 Thus for two spheres of either the same or opposite charges there is asymptotic freedom and containment of the smaller sphere within the larger.

 The conventional notion of quarks identifies them with the centers of the charges and takes the charge distributions as things generated by these centers whereas the reality is that the charge distributions are the quarks and their centers are just incidental aspects of them.

 The literature on quark confinement cites an estimate of the force required to separate quarks as being 15 tons.
 This supposedly puts the force involved in quark confinement into an entirely different class than the electrostatic force.
 All that needs to said on this matter is that the force required to separate two electrostatically charged particles goes to infinity as the separation distance goes to zero.
 But the difficulty of separating quarks may have to do with their structure rather than the strength of the between them.

 Suppose the force formula is

 where f(s) is a declining function of separation distance.
 Such a force drops off faster with distance than does inverse distance squared.

-If a charged sphere is located within a charged sphere it is repelled from then the system has a stable equilibrium position in which the centers of the two spheres coincide.
+If such a charged sphere is located within another such charged sphere it is repelled from then the system has a stable equilibrium position in which the centers of the two spheres coincide.